The Last Starfighter

 The Last Starfighter is a 1984 American space opera film directed by Nick Castle.
-The film tells the story of Alex Rogan (Lance Guest), a teenager recruited by an alien defense force to fight in an interstellar war.
-It also features Robert Preston, Dan O'Herlihy, Catherine Mary Stewart, Norman Snow, and Kay E. Kuter.
+The film tells the story of Alex Rogan (Lance Guest), a teenager who, after winning the high score in an arcade game that's secretly a simulation test, is recruited by an alien defense force to fight in an interstellar war.
+It also features Dan O'Herlihy, Catherine Mary Stewart, and Robert Preston in his final role in a theatrical film.
+The character of Centauri, a "lovable con-man", was written with him in mind and was a nod to his most famous role as Professor Harold Hill in The Music Man (1962).

-The Last Starfighter, along with Disney's Tron, has the distinction of being one of cinema's earliest films to use extensive "real-life" computer-generated imagery (CGI) to depict its many starships, environments and battle scenes.
+The Last Starfighter was released on July 13, 1984, by Universal Pictures.
+It received $28.7 million in the worldwide box office, against a budget of $15 million, and positive reviews from critics.
+The film, along with Walt Disney Pictures' Tron (1982), has the distinction of being one of cinema's earliest films to use extensive "real-life" computer-generated imagery (CGI) to depict its many starships, environments, and battle scenes.

-The Last Starfighter was Robert Preston's final role in a theatrical film.
-The character of Centauri, a "lovable con-man", was written with him in mind and was a nod to his most famous role as Professor Harold Hill in The Music Man.

 There was a subsequent novelization of the film by Alan Dean Foster, as well as a video game based on the production.
 In 2004, it was also adapted as an off-Broadway musical.